 1) Spelling and grammar mistakes

 We’re all guilty of the occasional typos and mistakes in grammar and syntax in documents.
 They’re usually excusable, but that’s not the case in your resume.
 Your resume is the very first impression you give to a company.
 If they’re anything like me, they will spot your spelling mistake upon the first scan of your resume and consider you to be a non-detailed minded individual.

 AVOID this mistake:

-First, give yourself a day between typing your resume and re-reading it.
+First, use a spellchecker and grammar checker like Grammarly, which will find most if not all the mistakes in your resume.
+Then, give yourself a day between typing your resume and re-reading it.
 You’ll see things in a new, fresh perspective and spot typos and mistakes.
 (Personally, I do this many times until I’m happy with how my resume reads).
 Then, have it edited by someone who has a great grasp on writing or editing.
 They will perfect the resume for you by editing out mistakes and re-wording anything necessary.

 2)Boring format = boring resume

 You know the expression “Don’t judge a book by its cover?”
 Well, resumes are certainly judged by their appearance.
 If you send a boring word document that lists out irrelevant information in a disorganized way, the person viewing it will not be drawn to you as a candidate.
 No need to go overboard with the design, but make sure it at least looks neat, organized and professional.